 5. Adware

-These are apps that display excessive advertisements or pop-ups on the device, often interrupting the user experience.
+These apps display excessive advertisements or pop-ups on the device, which seems very irritating.
+These are the most unnecessary apps whose sole purpose is marketing.

 Example: Alexa shopping assistant